 - Are evidence identification questions allowed?
 What to consider when making the judgment call

 - The line between permissible and impermissible position disclosure questions

 Deposition Objections gives you dozens of objections and tactics for confronting and resolving contentious deposition disputes.
-This edition adds new text, tips, and nearly 100 new cases to help you protect your witness and your case.
-Revisions and additions include:
+This edition adds new text, tips, and approximately 100 new cases to help you protect your witness and your case.
+Revisions and additions include::

 Chapter 1 OBJECTING TO DEPOSITION NOTICES AND SUBPOENAS

 - In 2015, the Federal Rules of Civil Procedure were amended to require that discovery be proportional to the needs of the case—which had a major impact on the scope of permissible deposition objections.
 This edition describes how courts are applying proportionality and how you can use this new law to make or oppose objections more effectively.

 Chapter 4 ATTORNEY-CLIENT PRIVILEGE

 Who Is an Attorney’s Representative for Purposes of Asserting the Privilege? (§4:20):